bjornmeansbear/sustainable-packaging/README.md

 Packging is the backbone of today's free market system

-Packaging Design is a complex balance of economy and ecology; between user and producer; bewteen profit and benefit; between promise and expectation...
+Packaging Design is a complex balance of economy and ecology; between user and producer; between profit and benefit; between promise and expectation...

 Everything is connected